Last updated: May 25, 2018

 4. HOW WE PROTECT YOUR PERSONAL INFORMATION

 MPP safeguards the security of the data you send us with physical, electronic, and managerial procedures.
 We urge you to take every precaution to protect your personal data when you are on the internet.

 MPP uses industry-standard Secure Sockets Layer (SSL) encryption on all webpages where donations are submitted.
 To make donations to MPP or organizations supported by MPP, you must use an SSL-enabled browser.
 (Any current version of Firefox, Chrome, Internet Explorer, or Safari will work.)
 This protects the confidentiality of your personal and credit card information while it is transmitted over the internet.

-If you would like your personal information updated or modified, you can contact [email protected] with your request.
+If you would like your personal information updated, modified, or removed, you can contact [email protected] with your request.
 If possible, please include your full name, postal address, phone number, and the email address at which you receive messages from MPP.

 MPP does not knowingly solicit personal information from children or send them requests for personal information.

 MPP’s website contains limited links to other sites.
 MPP does not share your personal information with those sites, nor is MPP responsible for their privacy practices.
 We encourage you to learn about the privacy policies of those organizations.